Measurement-dependent erasure of distinguishability for the observation of interference in an unbalanced SU(1,1) interferometer: Unbalanced SU(1,1) interferometer

 with

 which shows the interference fringe with a visibility of ${\cal V}$.
-Notice that the appearance or disappearance of interference is independent of the detector response $k(\tau)$.
+Notice that the appearance or disappearance of interference is independent of the detector response $k(\tau)$ and this is consistent with experimental observation.

 Next, we check the result for homodyne detection.
-From Supplementary Materials, we find mode-matched pulsed homodyne detection of the signal field of PA2 is equivalent to the measurement of a current operator
+By using Eq.(\ref{iHD}), we find mode-matched pulsed homodyne detection of the signal field of PA2 is equivalent to the measurement of a current operator